gbdev/pandocs/content/CGB_Registers.md

 ```

 Writing a value of 01h-07h will select Bank 1-7, writing a value of 00h
-will select Bank 1 either.
+will select Bank 1 too.

 # Undocumented registers

 These are undocumented CGB Registers.
-Purpose of these registers is
+The purpose of these registers is
 unknown (if any).
 It isn't recommended to use them in your software,
 but you could, for example, use them to check if you are running on an
 emulator or on DMG hardware.